avallete/DrQuine/README.md

 42 school project

 ## Concept:
-An little application of the "fixed-point theoreme".
+A little application of the "fixed-point theorem".

-So a "Quine" is a program who produce at output his own source code to self-reproduce himself.
+So a "Quine" is a program who produces as output his own source code to self-reproduce himself.
 Can be a useful introduction concept to metaprograming.

 It's also a good prequel for malware projects.